Earl of Drogheda: History

 His eldest son Charles, the second Marquess, suffered from mental illness, died childless and was succeeded by his nephew, Henry, the third Marquess, the son of Lord Henry Moore, second son of the first Marquess.
 The third Marquess notably served as Lord Lieutenant of Kildare between 1874 and 1892.
 He was childless and on his death in 1892 the marquessate and barony of 1801 became extinct.
 He was succeeded in the remaining titles by his second cousin once removed, Ponsonby Moore, who became the ninth Earl.
 He was the great-grandson of the Honourable Ponsonby Moore, younger son of the fifth Earl and brother of the first Marquess.
-The ninth Earl was elected an Irish Representative Peer in 1899.
+The ninth Earl was elected an Irish representative peer in 1899.
 He was succeeded by his son, Henry, the tenth Earl, who was elected an Irish Representative Peer in 1913.
 In 1954 Henry was created Baron Moore, of Cobham in the County of Surrey, in the Peerage of the United Kingdom, which entitled him and his descendants to an automatic seat in the House of Lords.
 He was succeeded by his son, Charles, the eleventh Earl, who was a journalist and businessman.
 As of 2014, the titles are held by the latter's son, the twelfth Earl, who succeeded in 1989.
 The twelfth Earl is a professional photographer under the name "Derry Moore".

 Several other members of the Moore family may also be mentioned.
 John Moore, great-grandson of Arthur Moore, younger son of the first Viscount, represented Ballynakill in the Irish Parliament.
 He was the father of 1) John Moore, who represented Ballynakill in the Irish Parliament as well as Newry in the British Parliament, and of 2) Francis Moore, a General in the British Army.
-The Honourable Robert Moore, younger son of the third Earl, represented Louth and Belfast in the Irish Parliament.
+The Honourable Robert Moore, younger son of the third Earl, represented County Louth and Belfast in the Irish Parliament.

 Pronunciation

-The title of the earldom is pronounced "Dro-hed-ah" in Ireland and "Draw-dah" in England.
+The title of the earldom is pronounced "Draw-hed-ah" in Ireland and "Draw-dah" in England.